 About the exhibition

 Dating back to the 1880s, the simple and ingenious process of pinhole photography involves exposure of a piece of film using light filtered through a small hole in a light-proof box.
 The result: a genuinely individual image.

-In Poetics of Light, more than 200 photographs and 40 cameras are brought together to tell the story of contemporary pinhole photography.
-The exhibition explores a variety of themes, including politics and science as well as styles such as panoramic and figurative, and is truly global in scope.
-Images range from refugee camps in the Sahara, to 100th anniversary celebrations for Brooklyn Bridge in New York City, and examples of still lifes from Japan.
+In Poetics of Light, more than 200 photographs and 40 cameras were brought together to tell the story of contemporary pinhole photography.
+The exhibition explored a variety of themes, including politics and science as well as styles such as panoramic and figurative.
+Images ranged from refugee camps in the Sahara, to 100th anniversary celebrations for Brooklyn Bridge in New York City, and examples of still lifes from Japan.

-The exhibition is drawn from the Pinhole Resource Collection, a body of work amassed by co-curators Eric Renner and Nancy Spencer in San Lorenzo, New Mexico.
+This exhibition was drawn from the Pinhole Resource Collection, a body of work amassed by co-curators Eric Renner and Nancy Spencer in San Lorenzo, New Mexico.
 Poetics of Light was originally created for a two-year residence at the New Mexico History Museum, in conjunction with its curator of photography, Daniel Kosharek.

-Displayed outside the USA for the first time, the collection offers an alternate vision of reality, producing a unique visual poetry.
+Displayed outside the USA for the first time, the collection offered an alternate vision of reality, producing a unique visual poetry.

 Read more on our blog

 In reaction to the Poetics of Light exhibition, students from the Bradford School of Art at Bradford College and Bradford Photographic Society worked to make new pinhole images.
 The Museum asked them to look at the city of Bradford afresh, and reinterpret it using this softer visual style.
 The resulting artworks were on show within the exhibition; a selection can be seen in the gallery below.